-In considering the paper "Food Procurement in Developing Countries",59 the Board noted the issues involved in local, sub-regional and regional purchases of food, especially where markets were not well developed, and recognized the positive and possible negative impacts WFP's procurement might have on these markets.
-The Board therefore requested WFP to continue its study of the developmental impact of food procurement on markets and on the food security of vulnerable groups.
-The Board also requested WFP to encourage local, sub-regional and regional purchases.
+In considering the paper "Food Procurement in Developing Countries" at its First Regular Session in 2006, 54 the Board noted the issues involved in local, sub-regional and regional purchases of food products, especially where markets were not well developed, and recognized the positive and possible negative impacts WFP's procurement might have on these markets.
+The Board therefore requested that WFP continue to advance in its study of the developmental impact of food procurement, both on markets and on the food security of vulnerable groups.
+The Board further requested WFP to encourage local, sub-regional and regional purchases to the extent possible.

-- 46. In addition, the Board: - subject to considerations of cost-efficiency, timeliness and appropriateness to beneficiary needs, re-affirmed that WFP should continue to undertake food procurement in a manner that accentuated positive impacts and mitigated against negative consequences; - urged donors to provide more unrestricted, timely and predictable funding so that WFP could more effectively plan and undertake local, sub-regional and regional food procurement; and - requested WFP to give due consideration to optimizing the potential developmental benefits of procurement by: - working closely with national governments, FAO, IFAD and others to assess the capacity of local, sub-regional and regional markets to participate in WFP procurement and to support partner efforts to develop this capacity further; - ensuring that WFP country offices and/or regional bureaux, where appropriate to the overall needs of WFP, have the necessary staff to enable them to procure food based on an adequate knowledge and analysis of local, sub-regional and regional markets; and providing the Board, in the framework of its discussions of WFP's operations and country situations, with a detailed breakdown of the origin of commodities purchased or received in local, sub-regional and regional markets and assessments of the capacity of local, sub-regional and regional suppliers to meet procurement needs.
+- 57. In addition, the Board: - subject to considerations of cost-efficiency, timeliness and appropriateness to beneficiary needs, re-affirmed that WFP should continue to undertake food procurement in a manner that accentuated positive impacts and mitigated against negative consequences; - urged donors to provide more unrestricted, timely and predictable funding so that WFP could more effectively plan and undertake local, sub-regional and regional food procurement; and requested WFP to give due consideration to optimizing the potential developmental benefits of procurement by:

+- o working closely with national governments, FAO, IFAD and others to assess the capacity of local, sub-regional and regional markets to participate in WFP procurement and to support partner efforts to develop this capacity further; - ensuring that WFP country offices and/or regional bureaux, where appropriate to the overall needs of WFP, have the necessary staff to enable them to procure food based on an adequate knowledge and analysis of local, sub-regional and regional markets; and - o providing the Board, in the framework of its discussions of WFP's operations and country situations, with a detailed breakdown of the origin of commodities purchased or received in local, sub-regional and regional markets and assessments of the capacity of local, sub-regional and regional suppliers to meet procurement needs. - 58.
+The Board requested that the Secretariat provide a report on the implementation of its requests at the Annual Session in 2006, and regularly thereafter.